radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 end
 ```

+This isn't definitely following the Rails "convention over configuration"
+mantra.
+In fact, it reminds me a little of the custom code that I might've
+written in a PHP application circa-2006.
+A good service object should follow
+some sort of convention or design pattern, but this feels like it is just
+following the direction the wind is blowing in.

 If we had to add another responsibility to this service such as one that made
 the success path send emails, we'd just cram it on in there: